-Ryan M. Lamberton, M.A. directs Summer Fellowship Programs and coordinates Educational Partnerships and Outreach for CILSA at Saint Mary's College of California.
+Ryan M. Lamberton, M.A.
+'05, '12 directs Summer Fellowship Programs and coordinates Educational Partnerships and Outreach for CILSA at Saint Mary's College of California.
 He is a SMC graduate and has been with CILSA since 2007.
 As an undergraduate student he served as a Bonner Leader, enrolled in many social justice courses, and participated in service immersion trips to the Dominican Republic; Washington, D.C.; and West Oakland.
-After graduating, he served as an intern with InterVarsity Christian Fellowship and later as a coordinator fo a nonprofit organization that provides services and housing to adults with developmental disabilities.
-In 2013 Ryan co-taught and led a Jan Term Travel Course to Rwanda and he is scheduled to teach again in 2014.
+After graduating, he served as an intern with InterVarsity Christian Fellowship and later as a coordinator for a non-profit organization that provides services and housing to adults with developmental disabilities.
+In both 2014 and 2013 Ryan co-taught and led a Jan Term Travel Course to Rwanda.
 In 2012 Ryan received his master's degree in Counseling from Saint Mary's.
-His thesis project focused on nuturing the spiritual development of college student though summer service-learning programs.
+His master's project focused on nuturing the spiritual development of college student though summer service-learning programs.
 Ryan is a devoted husband and the father of three young children.
 Ryan is also an avid cyclist and runner.
 He lives with his family in Oakland, California.